Dario and Davide are two friends who love travelling and experiencing new cultures.

 The best money-saving tip we can offer is to try find accommodation outside Venice, in Mestre or near a train station, if you don’t mind taking a train or the tram to Venice.”

-Thanks to Dario and Davide from Venice by Venetians for sending on their insider tips for exploring Venice.
+Thanks to Dario and Davide from Venice by Venetians for sending on their insider’s tips for Venice.
 You’re now more than prepared for your next city break!

 Flights to Venice